The Ultimate Riviera Maya Transportation Guide: 7 Best Ways to Travel Through the Riviera Maya and Yucatan

 One of the most frustrating issues when traveling is trying to decipher local transportation systems and figure out the best way to get from A to B.

-You want to spend your vacation days having fun, not scouring outdated bus schedules to figure out how to get to the local attractions!
+You want to spend your vacation days having fun, not scouring outdated bus schedules, or just can’t seem to get a taxi to stop for you.
+You just want to figure out how to get to the local attractions!

 You’ll discover what methods are best for long-distance travel, getting around town, airport transfers, and beyond.